vulkomilev/oumi/docs/get_started/installation.md

 - pip (Python package installer)
 - Git (for cloning the repository)

+We recommend using a virtual environment to install Oumi.
+You can find instructions for setting up a conda environment in the {doc}`development/dev_setup` guide.

 ## Installation Methods

 You can install Oumi using one of the following methods: